PerziThomas/DA_Perzi_Ambrosch/source/User Interface and User Experience.md

 The frontend should be an easily usable web-interface for managing geofences.
 It should also have a slick and smart user interface that can be integrated into the existing _DriveBox_-application.

-## Requirements
+## Feature requirements
-To get an overview of all needed functionality, a basic list of needed functionalities was compiled before starting work on the app:
+To get a basic overview of the needed functionality, a list was compiled before starting work on the app:

 - user login
-- user registration? (or admin dashboard)
+- user registration (or admin dashboard)
 - view geofences
 - create geofence (polygon/rectangle, circle)
   - persistence separately (first create, then 'commit')?